Coercivity Landscape Characterizes Dynamic Hysteresis

-To show the FOPT plateau's dependence on the system's noise strength ($\sigma$), we plot the coercivity landscape $H_c(v_H,\sigma)$ in Fig.~\ref{fig:phi4-combined}(f), where $\sigma$ increases from top (deterministic limit $\sigma\to0$) to bottom.
-We set the field amplitude to ensure the order parameter always saturates.
-As $\sigma$ decreases, the FOPT plateau extends toward the quasi-static limit ($v_H\to0$), while increasing $\sigma$ narrows it until it vanishes, squeezed by adjacent regimes.
-This plateau arises from the competition between the lifetime of the metastable state~\cite{binderTimeDependentGinzburgLandauTheory1973} and the variance of the potential landscape.
-Intriguingly, a non-commutativity of limits emerges at the far left side of the FOPT plateau:
+The coercivity plateau's dependence on the noise strength is illustrated in the coercivity landscape $H_c(v_H,\sigma)$[Fig.~\ref{fig:phi4-combined}(f)]~\cite{monodriving}, where $\sigma$ increases from top (deterministic limit $\sigma\to0$) to bottom.
+As $\sigma$ decreases, the coercivity plateau extends toward the quasi-static limit ($v_H\to0$), consisting with experimental observation~\cite{lee_magnetization_1999}; conversely increasing $\sigma$ narrows the plateau until it vanishes, squeezed by adjacent regimes.
+This plateau arises from the competition between the lifetime of the metastable state~\cite{binderTimeDependentGinzburgLandauTheory1973} and the variation of the potential landscape.
+Intriguingly, a non-commutativity of limits emerges at the far left side of the coercivity plateau:

 which is clearly illustrated by the contour plot in Fig.~\ref{fig:phi4-combined}(g).
 Taking the quasi-static limit first implies that finite fluctuations are always present to ensure ergodicity.
-In contrast, taking the thermodynamic limit first eliminates fluctuations, causing the system to remain trapped in metastable states even under quasi-static driving.
+In contrast, taking the thermodynamic limit first eliminates fluctuations, causing the system to remain trapped in metastable states even under quasi-static driving, rendering the global equilibrium state unreachable.
 This distinction has also been reflected in the difference between deterministic mean-field results and fluctuating Monte Carlo simulations of the Ising model~\cite{acharyyaComparisonMeanfieldMonte1998}.
+In this sense, for macroscopic and mesoscopic materials, within the achievable observation time, the quasi-static hysteresis can be well-defined with the coercivity associated with the field-driven ergodicity-breaking FOPT point; for microscopic materials with non-negligible fluctuations, it is expected that the hysteresis loop will disappear during slow field sweeping and approach the equilibrium magnetization curve.